Jenny Gannon, Golden Poppy Preschool

 B.A.
 Integral Studies, California Institute of Integral Studies, San Francisco, California; Waldorf Early Childhood Education Diploma, Rudolf Steiner College, Fair Oaks, California.

 B.A.
-English, UC Davis, Davis, CA; California State Teaching Credential, UC Davis, Davis, CA, Waldorf Elementary School Teacher Education Diploma, Rudolf Steiner College, Fair Oaks, California
+English Literature, University of California, Davis; Waldorf Elementary School Teacher Education Diploma, Rudolf Steiner College, Fair Oaks, California.

-After graduating from college, Ms. Roos joined the Peace Corps and lived in Niger, West Africa.
-Upon her return to the United States, she began a successful 12-year technology marketing career in the Silicon Valley.
+Karen Roos joined the Peace Corps and lived in Niger, West Africa after graduating from college, Upon her return to the United States, she began a successful 12-year technology marketing career in the Silicon Valley.
 As her sons began their schooling, Ms. Roos discovered Waldorf education, and knew that her dreams of teaching creatively and holistically would be fulfilled.

 Ms. Roos’ teaching career began in 2006.
 She has taught at both Camellia Waldorf School and at the Santa Cruz Waldorf School.
 In Santa Cruz, she initiated the Poppy Mountain Waldorf Home School Program, serving as a teacher and enrichment director for elementary and middle school grades.
 Ms. Roos strives to build a connected community through warm enthusiasm and respect for each individual, and is dedicated to fostering a deep love of learning and living.
 Her talents and passions include storytelling, history, geometric and form drawing, creative writing, handwriting, and natural sciences.